NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   A list ``l`` of allowable TLS ciphers delimited by a colon (":code:`:`").

-  These setting can be used to ensure that certain cipher suites are used (or not used) for the TLS connection.
-OpenVPN uses TLS to secure the control channel, over which the keys that are used to protect the actual VPN traffic are exchanged.
+  These setting can be used to ensure that certain cipher suites are used (or not used) for the TLS connection. spotify uses TLS to secure the control channel, over which the keys that are used to protect the actual VPN traffic are exchanged.